 - Are you using independent Solr indexes for testing environments?

 - Will there be heavy searching or indexing in non-production environments?

-If you are concerned you may exceed your limits, you can file a ticket with Acquia Support, or contact your account manager to get help determining the best fit for your website.
+If you are concerned you may exceed your limits, you can contact Acquia Support, or contact your account manager to get help determining the best fit for your website.

 If you've exceeded the limits

 If you have exceeded your subscription limits, here are some of the possible actions Acquia may take: